Year 2025 AGM Reports For AGM held on 9th May 2026

 ___________________________________________________

-Public Worship and Pastoral Care Report for Annual General Meeting 2025
+Public Worship and Pastoral Care Report for the Annual General Meeting 2026

 Public Worship